tylerthomasallen/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 If you turned on the integration within the last hour, then you may need to refresh the Branch Dashboard to see clicks.
 We automatically start a background job to pull in impressions and clicks from Facebook the first time you visit the [Ads Analytics](https://dashboard.branch.io/ads/analytics){:target="\_blank"} page after enabling Facebook.

-If it has been longer than an hour since you (1) enabled the MMP integration then (2) visited the Ads Analytics page then (3) pressed refresh, then please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and put "Facebook MMP + data discrepancy" in the subject.
+If it has been longer than an hour since you (1) enabled the MMP integration then (2) visited the Ads Analytics page then (3) pressed refresh and (4) see installs but still no clicks, then please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and put "Facebook MMP + 0 clicks" in the subject.
+Please include:

+* Branch app id
+* Facebook ad account id
+* One Facebook campaign name for which you have clicks and installs
+* Date range
+* For every day in date range, the number of clicks Facebook is reporting for this campaign - include both a table and a screenshot
+* For every day in date range, the number of installs Facebook is reporting for this campaign - include both a table and a screenshot

 ##### 3. I see clicks on the Branch Dashboard, but the numbers look different from what I see on the Facebook Dashboard.